rpeszek/my-blogs/posts/2021-06-28-polysemy-arrows.markdown

 The effects are declared polymorphically in both cases but in very different ways.
 The collection of base effects like `State` have subtle differences...
 It will require much more footwork to be able to do it piece by piece.

 The `Eff2` / `Eff2Free` tooling is not really arrow specific.
 I believe, it could be used with other things.
 That is the reason behind the names (for not using something like `EffArr`).
-However, whatever you come up with (e.g. some free construction of the profunctor) this will be just dressing a monad in some other clothing - it will be syntactic only. `Arrow` seems to be the only meaningful exception, because it comes with the syntax extension (the Arrows pragma).
+However, whatever you come up with (e.g. a free Profunctor construction) this will be just dressing a monad in some other clothing - it will be syntactic only.
+The `Arrow` seems to be the only meaningful exception, because it comes with the syntax extension (the Arrows pragma).

 This was all very much a quick prototype.
 I am sure the presented code can be improved in many ways.
 I hope it was good enough to allow for an interesting reading.